-- 7.21 The Board may convene a general meeting (which is not an annual general meeting) whenever it thinks fit. - 7.22 A general meeting shall be convened by such notice as may be required by law from time to time. - 7.23 The notice shall specify whether the meeting is convened as an annual general meeting or any other general meeting, the day, time and place of the meeting and the general nature of the business to be transacted at the meeting.
+- 7.20 The Board may convene a general meeting (which is not an annual general meeting) whenever it thinks fit. - 7.21 A general meeting shall be convened by such notice as may be required by law from time to time. - 7.22 The notice shall specify whether the meeting is convened as an annual general meeting or any other general meeting, the day, time and place of the meeting and the general nature of the business to be transacted at the meeting.
 In the case of a meeting convened to pass a special resolution, the notice shall specify the intention to propose the resolution as a special resolution.
 The notice shall specify that a member entitled to attend and vote is entitled to appoint one or more proxies to attend and to speak and vote instead of the member and that a proxy need not also be a member.
 The notice must be given to the members (other than any who, under the provisions of the Articles or of any restrictions imposed on any shares, are not entitled to receive notice from the Company), to the Board and the Auditors.
-The accidental omission to give notice to, or the non-receipt of notice by, any person entitled to receive the same, shall not invalidate the proceedings at the meeting. - 7.24 The right of a member to participate in the business of any general meeting shall include without limitation the right to speak, vote, be represented by a proxy or proxies, and have access to all documents which are required by the CA 2006 or the Articles to be made available at the meeting. - 7.25 A Director shall, notwithstanding that he is not a member, be entitled to attend and speak at any general meeting.
+The accidental omission to give notice to, or the non-receipt of notice by, any person entitled to receive the same, shall not invalidate the proceedings at the meeting. - 7.23 If the Directors determine that a general meeting shall be held entirely or partly by means of an electronic facility or facilities, the notice shall specify the means, or all different means, of attendance and participation and any access, identification and security arrangements. - 7.24 The right of a member to participate in the business of any general meeting shall include without limitation the right to speak, vote, be represented by a proxy or proxies, and have access to all documents which are required by the CA 2006 or the Articles to be made available at the meeting. - 7.25 A Director shall, notwithstanding that he is not a member, be entitled to attend and speak at any general meeting.
 The chairman of any general meeting may also invite any person to attend and speak at that meeting if he considers that this will assist in the deliberations of the meeting.